-It is unreasonable to claim that any particular configuration yields the "best" hover data.
-The researcher must make a tradeoff between maximum thrust, minimum induced flow, and unsteady loads, as appropriate to the research being undertaken.
-Nonetheless, it is clear that the standard 40x80 high-speed configuration with the TTR at 0-deg yaw gives the lowest unsteady loads, and that no other configuration at 0-deg yaw gives substantially higher thrust.
-If maximum thrust or minimum airspeed is the objective, then 180-deg yaw is appropriate.
+Claiming that any specific configuration yields the "best" data is unreasonable.
+The researcher must make a tradeoff between maximum thrust, minimum or maximum airspeed, and unsteady loads, as appropriate to the research being undertaken.
+Nonetheless, the standard 40x80 high-speed configuration (Configuration A) with the TTR at 0-deg yaw gives the lowest unsteady loads, and no other configuration at 0-deg yaw gives substantially higher thrust.
+If maximum thrust or minimum airspeed is the objective, then 180-deg yaw is appropriate, assuming increased unsteady loads are acceptable.
+Higher airspeeds (rate of climb) are always possible by operating the drive fans; the challenge is getting good results at low speeds.

 Not all possible combinations of vane set positions and TTR orientation were tested.
-While it is possible that minor improvements in data range and quality could be obtained with further adjustments to the configuration, it would be more productive to do hover testing in the larger, 80-ft by120-ft test section.
+While minor improvements in data extent and quality could possibly be obtained with further adjustments to the wind-tunnel configuration, a more productive approach is to do near-hover testing in the larger, 80- by 120-ft test section.
+Testing at the OARF would be necessary to achieve true hover conditions.
 Given that such tests are often impractical, the smaller, 40- by 80-ft test section can provide useful data if properly interpreted.

 Calibrating the NFAC air data system for reverse flow is problematic at best, and unlikely to be accurate with a rotor installed at 180-deg yaw.
-CFD studies are already underway to determine the effects of reverse flow, including rotor induced velocity, on NFAC airspeed measurements.
+CFD studies have been initiated to examine the effects of reverse flow, including rotor induced velocity, on NFAC airspeed measurements.

-If further hover testing is done at 180-deg yaw, a low-speed anemometer should be installed upstream of the rotor (downstream with respect to the test section) to measure tunnel airspeed independently of the NFAC system.
-Testsection wall pressure measurements would give valuable reference data for CFD studies of wall effects.
+If further testing is done at 180-deg yaw, a low-speed anemometer should be installed upstream of the rotor (downstream with respect to the test section) to measure tunnel airspeed independently of the NFAC system.
+Test-section wall pressure measurements would give valuable reference data for CFD studies of wall effects.